 - What is a Resale Certificate?

 - How to Apply for a Resale Certificate in Louisiana

 - How to Fill out the Louisiana Resale Certificate

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Louisiana, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Louisiana, you may want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.

 It’s a relatively simple process, as detailed in this step-by-step guide.

 If your business has a valid resale certificate, you can buy goods from a wholesaler without paying Louisiana sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use a resale certificate to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be liability for the sales and use tax on those items, as well as costly fines.